imdfl/create-yaspp/README.md

 Package for creating a [`Yaspp`](https://github.com/imdfl/yaspp) web site

 To use this package, you do not need to install it.
 Simply `cd` to the folder in which you want to create your `yaspp` project
-(preferably an empty one) and run the command
+(preferably an empty one) and run the command.
+You can also specify a different project folder.
+Note that the script **will not proceed** if the project folder is not empty.

     $ npx create-yaspp [...arguments]